 5. UIC is a public university and therefore a state actor that is obligated to respect the right to equal protection of the laws-and cannot under any circumstances discriminate on the basis of race or other suspect classifications.
-The allegations contained within this document evidence a systematic failure of oversight, accountability, and academic governance across the near entirety of UIC's executive leadership, as well as its administrative and academic units.

 6. UIC does not care about this obligation: it views it as morally defensible to discriminate against white candidates, particularly men, in favor of their preferred demographic groups to achieve its notions of social justice and equity.
 In service of its goal, UIC fired Plaintiff because he had the wrong-colored skin.
 That is unconstitutional, and this Court should put a stop to it.